Set up Microsoft Authenticator

 Body

-Multi-factor authentication (MFA) provides an additional layer of security for your UARK account that makes it more difficult for unauthorized users to access services, applications, and sensitive data.
-MFA combines something you know (UARK email and password) with something you have (a trusted device, like a phone).
-MFA is required for accessing all student, faculty, and staff UARK accounts starting at the time the account is created.
+Multi-factor authentication (MFA) provides an additional layer of security for your UARK account and is required for using a UARK account to access university resources starting at the time the account is created.

-You need your mobile device and computer on hand in order to complete the registration steps.
+You will need both your mobile device and computer in order to complete the registration steps.
+Make sure your mobile device is available when you need to access UARK services, whether on or off campus.

 1. From the web browser on your computer, go to:

-and log in with your @uark.edu account information.
+and log in with your UARK account username and password.

 2. You will be asked to provide more information.
 Click Next.

-4. Click Download now, or use the direct link below:
+4. Click Download now, or use the appropriate link for your OS to download and install Microsoft Authenticator:

-7. A QR code will appear on your computer.
-Point your phone camera at your computer screen where the code is displayed.
-The code will be scanned automatically.
+8. A QR code will appear on your computer.
+Point your phone camera at your computer screen where the code is displayed to scan the code.

 ADA Accessibility

-Assistance is available for users needing an accommodation due to a disability.
+Assistance is available for users who need accommodations.

-Faculty/Staff: Contact the Office of Equal Opportunity and Compliance at titlevii@uark.edu or 479-575-4019.
-Request Employee Accommodation.
+Faculty/Staff: Contact the Office of Equal Opportunity and Compliance at titlevii@uark.edu or 479-575-4019 or request at Request Employee Accommodation.

 Students: Contact the Center for Educational Access at ada@uark.edu or 479-575-3104.